Best Auto Loan Refinancing Lenders of 2020

-Lenders: Banks and Credit Unions who ultimately give you the loan (both for a new car and a used car).
-These institutions are in the business of lending money.
-They won't help you compare rates, they want your business!
+Lenders: Banks and Credit Unions who ultimately replace your original loan with a new one with a lower rate (both for a new car or a used car).
+These institutions are in the business of lending money and these are the companies you pay your monthly car payments to.
+They won't help you compare rates or refinance with the same lender, they want new business!

-Refinance Companies: Companies that create a marketplace between lenders and you as the customer.
-These institutions are not the actual lenders but help you as a consumer figure out who the best lender for you would be.
-That said, once they have you on the phone, these companies make more money off you by selling you GAP insurance and extended protection products.
+Refinance Brokers: Companies that create a marketplace between lenders and you as the customer.
+These institutions are not the actual lenders but help you as a consumer figure out who the best lender for your loan would be.
+That said, once they have you on the phone, these companies make more money off you by charging a refinance or doc fee, by selling you GAP insurance and by selling you extended protection products.

-Affiliate Websites / Aggregators: Websites that rank high in Google's search algorithm aiming to get you to submit your contact details.
-These companies make money by selling your contact details to either Refinance Companies or Lenders.
+Affiliate Websites: Websites that rank high in Google's search algorithm aiming to get you to submit your contact details.
+These companies make money by selling your contact details to either Refinance Brokers or Lenders.
 Once they have your contact details, be prepared for a whirlwind of emails, text messages and phone calls from people you've never heard about.

-In their list of the 10 Best Auto Loan Refinancing Lenders of July 2020, NerdWallet compares the companies on the following dimensions:
+In their list of the 10 Best Auto Loan Refinancing Lenders, NerdWallet compares the companies on the following dimensions:

 Min.
 Credit Score